passff/passff/README.md

 #### Contextual menu
 In *any* input field, fillable or not, you can access a contextual menu (right-click) in order to:
   - Add the input field's name in the *Login input names* for (auto)filling,
+  - Add the input field's name in the *OTP input names* for (auto)filling,
   - Select a password to fill the input fields.

 #### Adding new passwords